soojiunguan/IN/README.md

-# IN
+# Abstract
-Design and configuration of a network infrastructure for Vista Court buildings A and B across two floors
+This group assignment presents the design and configuration of a network infrastructure for Vista Court buildings A and B across two floors.
+Using Cisco Packet Tracer and Draw.io, each team member developed detailed network topologies (Ring and Star) for their assigned floor, considering departmental needs, scalability, and fault tolerance.
+IP addressing was handled using Variable Length Subnet Masking (VLSM) with Class B and Class C IPs to optimize address allocation.
+The report includes topology justifications, IP tables, and configuration procedures for various end devices.
+The project fostered collaboration, enhanced technical proficiency, and provided practical experience in planning real-world networking environments.